tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're super excited announce the release of [infer](https://infer.tidymodels.org/) 1.0.0! infer is a package for statistical inference that implements an expressive statistical grammar that coheres with the tidyverse design framework.
+We're super excited announce the release of [infer](https://infer.tidymodels.org/) 1.0.0! infer is a package for statistical inference that implements an expressive statistical grammar that adheres to the tidyverse design framework.
 Rather than providing methods for specific statistical tests, this package consolidates the principles that are shared among common hypothesis tests and confidence intervals into a set of four main verbs (functions), supplemented with many utilities to visualize and extract value from their outputs.

 You can install it from CRAN with: